project-poodle/poodle/design.md

 Data encoding can significantly reduce size of the data by representing data as a lookup, or in compressed format.

-When the record encoding bits are __11__ for key, value, or domain, this indicates the data follows __data encoding__.
+When the record encoding bits are __11__ for key, value, or scheme, this indicates the data follows __data encoding__.
 In this case, the first byte of the data encoding is another magic that represents __data encoding magic__.